Thursday, 31 December 2015

 James bought a gadget for Ally and Davie today.
 It is a wifi range extender.
 This will, I am reliably informed, make the wifi signal better upstairs in the boys' bedrooms.
 I wasn't even aware that there was a problem with this, but when James produced it the boys shouted with excitement, and rushed to set it up.

 In another boy bonding activity they then watched a documentary about the last flights of the Vulcan bomber (we saw one of these flights at East Fortune in the summer).
-It is quite heartwarming to watch how close all three boys are with their Dad, especially as they get older.
+It is quite heartwarming to watch all three boys enjoying time with their Dad.

 Hirsute